Giancarlo Stanton Player Props: Yankees vs. Mets

 Mets Pitching Rankings

-- The Mets have the 18th-ranked team ERA across all MLB pitching staffs (4.41).
+- The Mets have the 18th-ranked team ERA across all league pitching staffs (4.40).

-- Verlander gets the start for the Mets, his 15th of the season.
-He is 4-5 with a 3.47 ERA and 70 strikeouts in 83 2/3 innings pitched.
+- Mets pitchers combine to surrender 129 total home runs at a clip of 1.3 per game (to rank 24th in baseball).

-- In his last appearance on Wednesday, the righty tossed eight innings against the Chicago White Sox, allowing one earned run while surrendering three hits.
+- Quintana (0-1) gets the start for the Mets, his second of the season.

-- The 40-year-old has amassed an ERA of 3.47, with 7.6 strikeouts per nine innings, in 14 games this season.
-Opponents are batting .225 against him.
+- His last time out came on Thursday against the Chicago White Sox, when the lefty threw five innings, surrendering two earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.